-This section presents a codelab you can use to become familiar with the Sheets API.
-Also provided are a set of 'recipe' examples that demostrate how to translate an intended Sheets action into an API request.
+This section presents a codelab you can use to become familiar with the Google Sheets API.
+Also provided are a set of "recipe" examples that demonstrate how to translate an intended Google Sheets action into an API request.

-- If you just need to read or write cell values, the spreadsheets.values collection is a better choice than the spreadsheets collection.
-The former's interface is easier to use for simple read/write operations.
+- If you need to read or write cell values, the

-The examples listed in this section demonstrate how to express common actions in Google Sheets as Sheets API v4 requests.
+The examples listed in this section demonstrate how to express common actions in Sheets as Sheets API v4 requests.

 Recipes in this section are divided into the following categories:

-- Basic Formatting —Recipes that show how to change the appearance of sheets and cells.
+- Basic formatting—Recipes that show how to change the appearance of sheets and cells.

 - Charts—Recipes that show how to create and alter charts in a sheet.

-- Data Operations —Recipes that show how to create, move, and manipulate data in a spreadsheet.
+- Data operations—Recipes that show how to create, move, and manipulate data in a spreadsheet.

-- Pivot Tables —Recipes that show how to create pivot tables in a sheet.
+- Pivot tables—Recipes that show how to create pivot tables in a sheet.